gneverov/circuitpython/README.md

 # MicroPythonRT
-MicroPythonRT is a fork of [MicroPython](https://github.com/micropython/micropython/) with added support for concurrency and interoperability.
+MicroPythonRT is a fork of [MicroPython](https://github.com/micropython/micropython/) with added support for concurrency, dynamic linking and interoperability.

 Concurrency means multiple programs running at the same time.
 MicroPythonRT achieves this by adopting [FreeRTOS](https://www.freertos.org/) as a foundation layer.
 FreeRTOS provides robust concurrency and parallelism support for MicroPython and C components.
 This support extends into the Python API by providing support for the [`threading`](https://docs.python.org/3/library/threading.html), [`select`](https://docs.python.org/3/library/select.html)/[`selectors`](https://docs.python.org/3/library/selectors.html), and [`asyncio`](https://docs.python.org/3/library/asyncio.html) modules.

 Interoperability means the ease at which non-Python (e.g., C) code can be integrated into firmware to provide increased functionality in cooperation with or independently of the MicroPython runtime.
-MicroPythonRT achieves this by providing a common C runtime library and leveraging FreeRTOS to partition software components into independent tasks.
+MicroPythonRT does this in several ways by: dynamically linking C libraries on-device, partitioning software components into independent tasks, and providing a common C runtime library.

+## Support
+If you are interested in using MicroPythonRT, please open an [issue](https://github.com/gneverov/micropythonrt/issues) to let me know how MicroPythonRT helps your application, or what additional functionality you need, or to simply report bugs.
+Your feedback will help to direct future development efforts.

 ## Highlights
+- Support for dynamic linking (i.e., DLLs or shared libraries).
+Native code libraries can be built, distributed, and installed without recompiling or reinstalling the firmware.
+This allows users to add new native code to their application, with similar ease to which Python code can be added by copying files to the device.

-- All use of busy polling and background tasks have been removed from the MicroPython core.
+- All use of busy polling and background tasks have been removed from the MicroPython core and replaced with FreeRTOS-based concurrency.

 - newlib-nano is used as the system-wide C runtime library.
-Crucially it implements malloc, allowing C programs to allocate their own memory independent of MicroPython.
+Crucially it implements malloc, allowing C programs to allocate their own memory independent of MicroPython. newlib-nano is also extended with additional POSIX [functionality](/ports/rp2/newlib/README.md) including a virtual filesystem.

 - System services such as [lwIP](https://savannah.nongnu.org/projects/lwip/) and [TinyUSB](https://docs.tinyusb.org/en/latest/) run as separate FreeRTOS tasks isolated of MicroPython.
 There is no problem with MicroPython or Python code being able to interfere with these services, and the MicroPython VM can be restarted without any effect on them.